 My favourite poet from WWI (World War 1) is Wilfred Owen whose "tell it like it is" portrayal of life in the battlefield was too brutal for those who glamorise war and he is only remembered by those who really appreciate poetry.
 Sean Bean's "finest hour" on the screen was in 2012 when he recited Wilfred Owen's Anthem for Doomed Youth for Remembrance Day.
 Wilfred Owen was misunderstood at the time as being a pacifist when in fact he was a courageous serving soldier.
 In more modern times the Welsh poet, Dylan Thomas, can only be fully understood by those of us who have actually lived in remote villages.
 I think the latter day adage "you had to be there" is the only way that you get the full appreciation these two outstanding but largely unremembered poets.

-Classical music has it's own forgotten stars such as Gustav Holst whose work is rarely performed/played now but his masterpiece, The Planets, is very poignant today as space is being explored and there is even and ISS(International Station).
-Gustav Holst is actually English but few people in the UK remember him.
+Classical music has it's own forgotten stars such as Gustav Holst, whose work is rarely performed/played now but his masterpiece, The Planets, is very poignant today as space is being explored and there is even an ISS(International Station).
+Gustav Holst is actually English, but few people in the UK remember him.
 His work seems remarkably relevant today and he actually inspired many other composers who became much more famous.
-As an Engineer with a interest in activities in space, I appreciate The Planets as the background music for SEES(Space Engineering, Exploration and Science) which is an incredibly difficult task.
+As an Engineer with a interest in activities in space, I appreciate The Planets as the background music for SEES(Space Engineering, Exploration and Science), which is an incredibly difficult task.

 The inevitable conclusion that I have drawn is that some people, celebrities in particular, are simply FBF(Famous for Being Famous).
-Those who actually do LL(Leave a Legacy), it is their work that defines them, albeit amongst an inner circle of people who "really know" or are "in the trade" as we say down at Costco.
-Everyone remembers Hoover whose name is synonymous with the vacuum cleaner but virtually nobody knows that Hoover's success was based on Patents bought from John Murray Spangler the actual inventor of the vacuum cleaner.
-But "I remember" and people down through history will remember all those talented unknowns that were BR(below the Radar) because I am an individual and "If I thought" about it, I never needed anybody's help in anyway.
+Those who actually do LL(Leave a Legacy), it is their work which defines them, albeit amongst an inner circle of people who "really know" or are "in the trade" as we say down at Costco.
+Everyone remembers Hoover whose name is synonymous with the vacuum cleaner, but virtually nobody knows that Hoover's success was based on Patents bought from John Murray Spangler the actual inventor of the vacuum cleaner.
+But "I remember," and people down through history will remember all those talented unknowns, which were BR(below the Radar), because I am an individual and "If I thought" about it, I never needed anybody's help in anyway.

 1015 GMT+1 29/04/2013 Update: Everyone remembers "Coco the Clown" because "imitation is the most sincere form of flattery" and he lives on in every circus that is left in the world.
 But no one will remember "Coco the Barbarian" because he is bit of a stand-up Joker or even a Langer, is instantly forgettable and suffers from an extreme case of NC(Negative Charisma).
 In the same way "The Ginger Ninja" and "The Ginger Winger" are simply yesterday's news which, in celebrity terms, is the equivalent of being dead.